blarson1105/sigma-wiki/Specification.md

 ## Example
 A common use case is the definition of multiple Sigma rules for similar events like Windows Security EventID 4688 and Sysmon EventID 1.
 Both are created for process execution events.
 A Sigma rule collection for this scenario could contain three documents:

+1. A global action document that defines common metadata and detection indicators
+2. A rule that defines Windows Security log source and EventID 4688
+3. A rule that defines Windows Sysmon log source and EventID 1

+Alternative solution could be:

 1. A global action document that defines common metadata.
 2. The Security/4688 rule with all event details.
 3. A repeat action document that replaces the logsource and EventID from the rule defined in 2.